 Let's say a close person makes a hurtful comment.
 You feel sadness - this is your primary emotion.
 However, you may have been taught in your upbringing that tears are a sign of weakness.
 Accordingly, you have learned to suppress the emotion of sadness.
 Instead, you become angry - this is your secondary emotion.

 When you are sad and basically long for closeness and comfort, the expression of secondary anger will cause you to push other people away.
-As a result, the unhappiness deepens.
+As a result, the Dissatisfaction.
 You get caught in a negative emotional vortex.

 The basic emotions in detail

 Let's take a closer look at the basic emotions.

 Fear is one of the most powerful emotions that can completely take over your thoughts and actions.
 It is an immediate reaction to a subjectively perceived threat.
 It is not uncommon for vulnerable people to develop anxiety disorders.
 In this case, the emotion becomes a permanent condition.
 Nevertheless, fear is basically something useful, because it warns us of potential dangers.

 Facial expression: Fear can be recognized by wide open eyes and a tucked in chin.

-Gestures: Hectic movements or rigidity can equally indicate anxiety.
+Gestures: Hectic movements or rigidity can equally indicate Fear indicate.
 Other signs are restless hands that are constantly turned or clenched into fists.